-What is the definition of a chinois strainer, and how does it compare to other kitchen items?
-With this review, learn more about the purpose of a chinois and how it can serve you in the meal-making process.
+What is a chinois strainer, and how does it compare to other kitchen items?
+Read on and learn more about the purpose of a chinois and how it can serve you in the meal-making process.

 While amateur cooks typically use a standard strainer, chinois sieves are the preferred device of professional chefs.
 Why?
 These traditional French cooking tools are more effective at ridding foods of seeds and other solid bits, making for a smooth finish.